MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

    :::image type="content" source="../assets/images/Copilot/bot-based-VS-debug-teams-send-card.png" alt-text="Screenshot shows Contoso.
 Base product sent as an Adaptive Card in Teams chat.":::

-**Trigger message extension in Copilot**
+**Trigger message extension in Copilot for Microsoft 365**

-To trigger the message extension as plugin in Copilot, follow these steps:
+To trigger the message extension as plugin in Copilot for Microsoft 365, follow these steps:

 1. Go to **Visual Studio**.
 1. In the debug dropdown, select **Copilot (browser)**.
 Visual Studio launches Teams web client.